UCLanTeamNaN/api-docs/docs/game.md

 Game_State*, Round*, Message*
 ```

+> NOTE: The round number is not sent for some reason, expect an empty **STRING**
+> NOTE: The message element is not always included in a response, I assume this is an API issue that needs resolving.

 * - OPEN/FUGITIVE/DETECTIVE/OVER
-* - The current round number
+* - The current round number, supposedly numeric but could be a string.
-* - A possibly empty string
-    - It is not currently documented what this will be used for.
+* - A possibly empty string (It is not currently documented what this will be used for.)

 ## Failure Responses